JudahGazit/unsupervised-learning-course/README.md

 2. https://www.kaggle.com/ashirwadsangwan/imdb-dataset
 3. https://www.kaggle.com/unanimad/the-oscar-award

-The IMDB dataset cannot be uploaded to this repository due to it's size, so in order to rerun the entire data preparation process it is must be downloaded manually and placed in the `data/netflix/` folder
+The IMDB dataset couldn't be uploaded to this repository due to it's size, so in order to rerun the entire data preparation process it is must be downloaded manually and placed in the `data/netflix/` folder